GoogleCloudPlatform/community/tutorials/gke-dotnet-docker-ingress/index.md

 ---
-title: dotnet core application in GKE with docker and ingress
+title: Dotnet core application deployment in GKE using docker, ingress and load balancer
-description: Learn how to deploy a dotnet core application to gke using docker, cloud build and expose using ingress
+description: Learn how to deploy a dotnet core application to gke using docker, cloud build and expose using ingress and load balancer
 author: livesankp
-tags: GKE, docker, dotnet, ingress
+tags: GKE, docker, dotnet, ingress, load balancing
 date_published: 2022-04-05
 ---